latent-to/developer-docs/docs/glossary.md

 ### Staking

-The process of attaching TAO to a validator hotkey, i.e., locking TAO to a subnet validator's hotkey to increase their total stake and increase their consensus power and share of subnet emissions.
+The process of attaching TAO to a validator hotkey, i.e., locking TAO to a subnet validator's hotkey to increase their total stake and increase their consensus power and share of dividends.

 **See also:** [Managing Stake with btcli](./staking-and-delegation/managing-stake-btcli.md), [Managing Stake with SDK](./staking-and-delegation/managing-stake-sdk.md), [Delegation](./staking-and-delegation/delegation.md)